clementpiat/FeedlyProject/README.md

 ## Comments

-I documented the code directly in the jupyter notebook.
+I documented the code directly in the notebook.